-We fund Better Work country projects in Asia, Latin America, and Africa.
-Since 2009 the U.S. Department of Labor has allocated $23 million to the program, impacting the lives of workers around the world.
+Since 2009, the U.S. Department of Labor has allocated $23 million to Better Work, impacting the lives of workers around the world.
 Current Better Work Department of Labor funded projects include:

 Better Work produces compliance reports on the labor situation in each factory.
 These reports are purchased by brands to get a clear picture of the labor situation in the factories in which they place orders or plan on placing orders.